xdFNLeaks/managebot/README.md

 # managebot

+**Version 1.1 has been released!**

 just a little project i'm working on that allows you to view and manage your docker containers from discord.

 ---

 ### Features

-- Executing Docker Commands (/docker execute) (currently only Start, Stop & Restarting docker containers.)
+- Executing Docker Commands (/docker execute) (start, stop, restart, pause/unpause.)
 - Listing all docker containers and sorts them into Online & Offline. (/list)
+- Docker Image Management + Image Pruning (/docker images | /docker prune)

 ### Planned Features

-- Docker Image Management
-- Pausing and Unpausing containers
+Check back later!

 ---